FaceOfBo0/RE2_ItemTracker/README.md

 Menu:
 - select scenario (Leon B, Claire A, etc.)
-- save/load progress (first select scenario then load file) (if the save/load doesn't work correctly try starting it as admin)
+- save/load progress (first select scenario then load file; if the save/load doesn't work correctly try starting the program as admin)